City on Chequamegon Bay

 "There was this one little guy who looked at the map and said, 'I feel puny,' " she said.
 "He got it, and that was really neat."

-The center, directed by a local, state and federal partnership and staffed by the National Park Service, has become Ashland's gathering spot, screening films, providing space for Clear Water Folk School classes and hosting the annual fur-trade rendezvous.
+The center, staffed by the National Park Service, has become Ashland's gathering spot, screening films and hosting the annual fur-trade rendezvous.
 Its motto is "We're All About the Stories."

 In Ashland, there's a story around every corner.